at stac everY day is transfer day!

 Transfer Students are an important part of our community.
-So our admissions team does everything it can to make your transition to STAC as simple as possible.
-We have agreements with many different community colleges.
-Please see the complete listing by clicking here.
+Our admissions team does everything it can to make your transition to STAC as simple as possible.
+We have agreements with many community colleges, giving qualifying transfer students access to an additional Community College Scholarship.

 Accepted Transfer Students

 Already accepted as a transfer student?
 Visit our Accepted Transfer Student page for information about your next steps.